-Assessing student learning with the goal of continuously improving the quality of their learning experiences is essential in effecting an institution-wide culture of adaptive change.
-These learning experiences occur systematically in a multi-contextual learning environment (classroom, online, co-curricular, etc.).
-Intentionally adapting students' learning experiences is necessary to adequately prepare them for success in an innovative and dynamic world.
-This requires strategic decision-making informed by a quality assessment of student learning effectiveness.
-The Office of Institutional Effectiveness uses the National Institute for Learning Outcomes Assessment (NILOA) Transparency Framework as its guide for evaluating the extent to which Emporia State University makes evidence of student learning readily accessible and potentially useful and meaningful to various audiences.
+Assessing student learning with the goal of continuously improving the quality of their learning experiences is essential to an institution-wide culture of adaptive change.
+These learning experiences occur systematically in a multi-contextual learning environment (classroom, online, co-curricular, extra-curricular, hybrid, and experiential).
+Intentionally adapting students' learning experiences is necessary to adequately prepare them for success in an innovative and dynamic 21st century.
+This requires strategic decision-making informed by quality assessment of student learning effectiveness.
+The Office of Institutional Effectiveness uses the National Institute for Learning Outcomes Assessment (NILOA) Transparency Framework as its guide for evaluating the extent to which Emporia State University makes evidence of student learning readily accessible, useful, and meaningful to various audiences.

 Student Learning Outcomes (SLO) Statements exist for all learning environments.

 Academic degree programs have defined student learning outcomes as shown on the Student Learning Outcomes webpage, on the degree specific websites, and in various publications.
 The curriculum map lists program level student learning outcomes and the required courses that contribute to students' competently learning the content knowledge, skills, competencies, and practices specific to the degree program.
 Course level student learning outcomes are listed on every syllabus.
-An example for the Probability and Statistics mathematics MA380 course is shown (course syllabus).
+An example for the Abstract Algebra mathematics MA425 course syllabus is shown.
 The syllabus serves to inform students of the course expectations and identifies how each course serves to educate the student towards having the knowledge, skills, and values required for their degree program of study.
-Each academic unit uses this mapping structure to ensure that students are prepared in their degree programs and use this system to continuously confirm that academic programs are current.
-The faculty is available to visit about program-specific student learning outcomes and students are encouraged to proactively engage in their knowledge and understanding of how academic programming is designed and improved upon.
+Each academic unit uses this mapping structure to ensure that students are prepared in their degree programs and to ensure academic programs are current.
+Faculty members are available to visit about program-specific student learning outcomes, and students are encouraged to proactively engage in their knowledge and understanding of how the curriculum is designed and improved upon.

-Student Affairs Learning Outcomes are integrated into all Student Affairs co-curricular programming and consistent with academic programs are aligned with institution-wide learning goals.
+Learning Themes and Outcomes are integrated into all co-curricular programming and consistent with academic programs are aligned with institution-wide learning goals.
 Co-curricular learning experiences are powerful and often provide students with the ability to hone and practice knowledge learned within the classroom.
 Keen on integrating learning experiences to engage students in making those connections between the world in which they live and how they can provide leadership for the common good is a by-product of co-curricular and academic programming.
-Student Affairs assesses the effectiveness of these student learning experiences and collaborates with academic leaders to make these learning experiences seamless.
+The Enrollment Management and Student Success division assesses the effectiveness of these student learning experiences and collaborates with academic leaders to make these learning experiences seamless.

-The General Education program learning goals are mapped to those courses contributing to student learning of foundations, core, transition, and transformation skills.
-The General Education assessment program is grounded in looking at student successes through multiple lenses.
+The General Education Program learning goals are mapped to those courses contributing to student learning of foundations, core, transition, and transformation skills.
+The General Education Program assessment plan is grounded in analyzing student successes through multiple lenses.
 Using both direct and indirect data gathering provides a measurement of actual learning, meanwhile gaining an understanding of students perspectives on their educational experiences.

 Assessment Plans are integrated throughout University Operations

 The Adaptive University strategic plan consists of five goals with twenty-five supporting objectives, and represents a ten-year timeline ranging from July 1, 2015, through June 30, 2025.
 In 2017, the Diversity, Equity, and Inclusion Plan was integrated into the strategic plan.
-The plan also incorporates the Kansas Board of Regents Foresight 2020 Strategic Plan and the ESU Campus Master Plan.
-Plan accountability is structured through the three functional tiers of the institution (Academic Affairs, Student Affairs, and Administration and Finance).
+In 2019, the plan was revised to ensure relevancy and currency.
+The plan also incorporates the Kansas Board of Regents Building a Future strategic plan and the ESU Campus Master Plan.
+Plan accountability is structured through the four functional tiers of the institution (Academic Affairs, Infrastructure, Enrollment Management & Student Success, and Administration and Finance).
 In addition, the ESU Foundation serves a vital role in supporting the institution in fulfilling its mission and strategic plan as philanthropic efforts provide crucial financial support.
 The Assessment Plans web page provides a detailed description with supporting documentation of the institution-wide assessment planning operations.

-Assessment Resources are vital to building capacity and ensuring that the campus community is informed of best practices.
+Assessment Resources are vital to building capacity and ensuring that the campus community is informed.